AnarDocs/LibSocWiki/pages/Joe_Hill.md

 ### Family

-Joe Hill was born to a family of 9 (only 6 survived past the age of 5) in Gävle, Gästrikland, [Sweden](Sweden "wikilink").
-His father, Olof, worked as a train conductor on the [Gefle Dala Railway](Rail_Transport "wikilink") and his family was deeply religious and interested in music.
+Joe Hill was born to a family of 9 (only 6 survived past the age of 5) in Gävle, Gästrikland, [Sweden](Sweden.md "wikilink").
+His father, Olof, worked as a train conductor on the [Gefle Dala Railway](Rail_Transport.md "wikilink") and his family was deeply religious and interested in music.

 ### Childhood